Policies, Procedures and General Guidelines

 - Attending physician at the nonparticipating hospital.

-- Member’s PCP, and encourage regular contact between the PCP and the attending physician.
+- Member’s primary physician and encourage regular contact between the primary physician and the attending physician.

-When the member is ready for transfer to your hospital, the CRNC will:
+If the member is ready for transfer, the CRNC will:

-- Provide the PCP with a list of participating specialists at the receiving hospital.
+- Provide the primary physician with a list of participating specialists at the receiving hospital.

 - Contact the member and explain the reason for the transfer.